-We are closely affiliated with the nationally-recognized Center for Smart Growth Research and Education The Center recently led the effort to create the Institute for Sustainable Maryland which features an Action Learning Program that, beginning in Fall 2014, will apply the talents of the University of Maryland students and faculty to specific, sustainability-related issues facing Maryland’s diverse communities.
+We are closely affiliated with the nationally-recognized Center for Smart Growth Research and Education.
+The Center recently led the effort to create the Program for Action Learning in Sustainability that, beginning in Fall 2014, will apply the talents of the University of Maryland students and faculty to specific, sustainability-related issues facing Maryland’s diverse communities.
 In addition, a large grant to our program from the U.S. Economic Development Administration is enabling URSP faculty members and students to conduct investigations that support job creation and economic growth.
 Our program's affiliations enable our students to take advantage of a rich interdisciplinary environment.

 The National Center for Smart Growth Research and Education is a non-partisan center for research and education on smart growth, sustainability, and related land use issues -- national and international.
 The Center conducts research in four general areas: land use and the environment; transportation and public health; housing and community development; and international development issues.
 The Center's Executive Director, Gerrit Jan Knaap, along with Center’s Associate Professor Chengri Ding, Associate Professor Casey Dawkins and Assistant Professor Hiroyuki Iseki, are URSP faculty members.
 Research Professor Uri Avin and Faculty Research Associate Chao Liu also teach courses for us.
 Dr. Fred Ducca and Faculty Research Associate Rolf Moeckel are also connected to our program.
 Several of our master's students are employed as research assistants for the Center.
 Through its interdisciplinary research, outreach and education activities, the Center has established the University of Maryland as a national leader in this field.
 For more information, visit www.smartgrowth.umd.edu.